adrian-kalinin/tictactoe-api/README.md

 ---

-If you use MacOS with M1 chip and run into `django.db.utils.OperationalError: SCRAM authentication requires libpq version 10 or above
-`, use this workaround `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.
+If you use MacOS with M1 chip and run into `django.db.utils.OperationalError: SCRAM authentication requires libpq version 10 or above`, use this workaround `export DOCKER_DEFAULT_PLATFORM=linux/amd64` and rebuild the image.